jadecobra/python_tdd_exercises/source/truth_table/01_nullary_unary_operations.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to test binary operations? they take 2 inputs<truth table: Binary Operations 1>`
+:ref:`Would you like to test binary operations? they take 2 inputs<truth table: Binary Operations>`

 ----